carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - Allows transitive peering between VPCs and on-premises data centres through a central hub.
 - Works on regional bases but can span multiple regions.
 - Supports IP Multicast, so can distribute the same content to multiple specific destinations (NOT supported by any other service).
-- Overall used to simplify network typology.
+- Use Case: Simplify network topology.

 ##### VPC endpoints

 - Allows you to **privately connect a VPC to other AWS resources** and it is powered by Private Link.
 - Instances in your VPC do not require public IP addresses to communicate with resources in the service.
 So traffic between your VPC and other services does not leave the Amazon network.
-- Eliminates the need of an Internet Gateway and NAT Gateway for instances in public and private subnets to access the other AWS services through public internet
-- Eliminates the need of an Internet Gateway and NAT Gateway for instances in public and private subnets to access the other AWS services through public internet.
+- Eliminates the need of an Internet Gateway and NAT Instances/Gateway for instances in public and private subnets to access the other AWS services through public internet.
 - 2 types:
   - Interface endpoint → Attach an Elastic Network Interface (ENI) with a private IP address onto your EC2 instance for it to communicate to services using AWS network.
 It serves as an entry point for traffic destined to a supported service.
-  - Gateway endpoints → Create it as a route table target for traffic to services, like NAT gateways — its supported for only S3 & Dynamo.
+  - Gateway endpoint → Create it as a route table target for traffic to services, like NAT gateways — its supported for only S3 & Dynamo.

 ###### VPC Private Link